 The Part II oral examination is the second of the two parts of the certifying examination for orthopaedic surgeons.
 The oral examinations are given each summer in Chicago.
 Approximately 700 candidates take this examination each year.
 The purpose of the oral examination is to evaluate the candidate’s clinical competence.
 This is done through a credentialing process and an examination.

 It is the responsibility of potential applicants who meet these qualifications to go to the Board website, register, and follow the instructions to apply for Part II.
-Applications and the case list collection program are available April 1 of each year and are due in October.
+Applications and the case list collection program are available April 1 of each year and are due October 31.
 The application and case lists must be filled out and submitted online.
-To access the application, you must click on Login and enter your username and password.
+To access the application, you must click on login and enter your username and password.

 The Credentials Committee of the ABOS meets to review information received on applicants and determine admissibility.
 A decision about each applicant is made either to approve admission to the next examination, to deny admission, or to defer a decision pending further evaluation.